jccommercial/jc-timeclock/README.md

-# JC Commercial Time Clock
+# JC Commercial Time Clock.

 QR-based clock-in/clock-out for cleaning sites.
 Cleaners scan a printed QR code on arrival, pick their name, enter their PIN, and tap Clock In — no app install.
 You get a live dashboard, weekly/monthly reports with expected-vs-actual hours, an issue log, and CSV export.